sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

 ## Access Site Stacker

-Once the container is started (and Site Stacker was previously cloned and configured) you're successfully running Site Stacker on a [Debian 8 ("jessie")](https://www.debian.org/releases/jessie/) Linux with Apache 2, PHP 5.6.x and MySQL 5.x.
+Once the container is started (and Site Stacker was previously cloned and configured) you're successfully running Site Stacker on a [Debian 8 ("jessie")](https://www.debian.org/releases/jessie/) Linux with Apache 2, PHP 5.6.x, MySQL 5.x and elasticsearch.

-You can access Site Stacker from your preferred browser at the VMs IP address `192.168.99.100`.
+You can access Site Stacker from your preferred browser at the [VM's IP address](#vm-ip-address).
 Example:

 - <http://192.168.99.100/admin> Login with `admin@sitestacker.com` - `admin`.